-During the post-comment meeting, quorum was lost before the reconsideration vote for NQF #3614 was conducted, but sufficient Standing Committee attendance was maintained to continue the meeting discussion.
-Since quorum was lost, no live voting occurred during the meeting.
-Rather, NQF staff moved to open the measure for reconsideration, and the Standing Committee held a full discussion of all measure criteria.
-The Standing Committee received a voting survey and recording of the meeting following the post-comment call for offline voting.
-For the discussion on evidence, a Standing Committee member commented that an action that is tied to the outcome is needed.
-The developer shared that the relationship between the measure and improvement in patient outcomes focuses on improving diagnostic accuracy in stroke, which will improve outcomes for patients in reducing morbidity and mortality.
-The developer further shared that the Acute Video-oculography for Vertigo in Emergency Rooms for Rapid Triage (AVERT) clinical trial is ongoing and is assessing diagnostic accuracy as an outcome of a care pathway for the evaluation of patients with dizziness.
+During the post-comment meeting, quorum was lost before the reconsideration vote, but sufficient attendance was maintained to continue the meeting discussion.
+Since quorum was lost, NQF moved to open the measure for reconsideration and the Standing Committee held a full discussion of all measure criteria.
+For the discussion on Evidence, a Committee member commented that there needs to be an action that is tied to the outcome.
+The developer drew the Committee's attention to Figure 2 in their public comment which illustrated the relationship between the measure and improvement in patient outcomes, stating that the focus is on improving diagnostic accuracy in stroke, which will improve outcomes for patients in reducing morbidity and mortality.

+The Chair asked the developer about whether there was an ongoing randomized trial for this measure.
+The developer shared that the AVERT clinical trial is ongoing and is assessing diagnostic accuracy as an outcome of a care pathway for the evaluation of patients with dizziness.
 Preliminary results show that experts assessing eye movements do improve diagnostic accuracy, approximately doubling the detection rate.
 In addition, there is evidence that the quality of treatment improves with better diagnosis.
-In particular, the developer stated that earlier treatment of minor stroke cuts the risk for major stroke by 34 percent within the next 21 days.
-The Standing Committee expressed concern that this connection is somewhat indirect and that the link between diagnostic accuracy and improving patient outcomes is unclear.
+In particular, the developer stated that earlier treatment for minor stroke cuts the risk for major stroke by 34% in the next 21 days.
+Committee members expressed concern that this connection is somewhat indirect, and that there is an unclear link between diagnostic accuracy and improving patient outcomes.

-Moving to scientific acceptability, the Standing Committee expressed concerns with both reliability and validity.
-The Standing Committee shared that the reliability score was low.
+The Standing Committee expressed concerns with both reliability and validity.
+The reliability score was somewhat low.
 For validity, there was concern that the diagnostic codes may not accurately capture the actual miss rate.
 In addition, when there is a low prevalence, the positive predictive value is low, meaning subtle differences between coding and local clinical practice could confound differences in quality between hospitals observed in this measure.
-The Standing Committee also questioned the usability of the measure due to concern that neurologists may not be available to help implement this measure, which could lead to unintended consequences, namely diametrically opposed incentives for emergency physicians to reduce both diagnostic imaging and missed diagnoses.
-In reviewing the results from the offline voting, the Standing Committee once again did not pass the measure on the evidence criterion, a must-pass criterion.
+The Standing Committee also had questioned the usability of the measure as there was concern that neurologists may not be available to help implement this measure which could lead to unintended consequences, in particular with diametrically opposed incentives for emergency physicians to reduce diagnostic imaging and to reduce missed diagnoses.

-The developer withdrew the measure from consideration following the post-comment meeting in order to work on strengthening their measure submission for a future cycle in response to the Standing Committee's concerns.
+The developer withdrew the measure from consideration after the post-comment meeting.